dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-scopes.md

     value: "app1=A,B;app2=B"
 ```

-> Note that topics A and B are marked as protected.
-As a result, even though app3 is not listed under `publishingScopes` or `subscriptionScopes` it cannot interact with these topics.
+In the example above, topics A and B are marked as protected.
+As a result, even though `app3` is not listed under `publishingScopes` or `subscriptionScopes`, it cannot interact with these topics.

 The table below shows which application is allowed to publish into the topics: